sezna/nps/other/ERRORS_AND_WARNINGS.md

 ## Invalid flags

-This happens if you pass flags to `p-s` that are not valid (like `p-s --invalid-flag-name`).
-This most often happens when you're trying to forward arguments to a script like: `p-s build --fast`
+This happens if you pass flags to `nps` that are not valid (like `nps --invalid-flag-name`).
+This most often happens when you're trying to forward arguments to a script like: `nps build --fast`

 ### To Fix:

-Make sure you put your scripts and the relevant arguments in quotes: `p-s "build --fast"`
+Make sure you put your scripts and the relevant arguments in quotes: `nps "build --fast"`